Radisson Red

-Radisson Red (stylized as Radisson RED) is an international chain of full service hotels operated by Radisson Hotel Group.
-It operates hotels in the United States and internationally.
+Radisson Red (stylized as Radisson RED) is an international chain of full-service hotels operated by Choice Hotels International in the Americas and Radisson Hotel Group in the rest of the world.
 Radisson Red is an upscale hotel with emphasis on modern design and technology.
 As of 2019, the brand has twenty three hotels either in operation or under development.

 History

 Radisson Red was launched by Carlson Rezidor in 2015 along with the brand Quorvus Collection, the first brands launched by the company since 1987.
 Initial plans were to launch 60 Radisson Red hotels by 2020 with the first opening in Brussels, Belgium on April 18, 2016.